 A recruiting agency receives candidate applications via email.
 The expected format is a PDF résumé.
 In practice: some applicants send LinkedIn profile links, some send Google Docs, some send plain-text emails with no attachment.
 A Zapier workflow configured to extract a PDF attachment stops on every variant.
 An agent using Hermes — built by Nous Research — reads each email, identifies it as a candidate application, extracts the relevant information, creates the candidate record in the applicant tracking system, and drafts an acknowledgement reply.
 The recruiting team sees a completed record and a draft — not an error log.

 The agent doesn't need the recruiter to write a new rule for Google Docs.
 The agent reads the input, recognises the context, and acts.
+For a full breakdown of how AI agents reason and act across systems, see what is an AI agent.

 How do you decide which one a workflow needs?